revbayes/revbayes.github.io/tutorials/docker/index.md

 This is a reference to {% ref example %}

-{% subsection Downloading the image %}
+{% subsection Downloading the Docker image %}

 A Docker image containing RevBayes, TensorPhylo, Python, R, and other dependencies can be found at [hub.docker.com/r/sswiston/phylo_docker](https://hub.docker.com/r/sswiston/phylo_docker).
 The easiest way to obtain this image is with a `docker pull` command.